Zalsupindole: Research

 Zalsupindole, as well as related drugs such as tabernanthalog (TBG; DLX-007), DLX-159, DLX-2270, and JRT, are licensed by Delix Therapeutics and are being developed for treatment of neuropsychiatric disorders such as depression and schizophrenia.
-As of December 2024, zalsupindole is in phase 1 clinical trials for major depressive disorder and other central nervous system disorders.
-A phase 2 trial is being planned.
+As of January 2026, zalsupindole is in phase 1 clinical trials for major depressive disorder and other central nervous system disorders.
+Phase 1a and 1b trials have been completed and results reported.
+A phase 2 trial is being planned and has been cleared by the FDA for at home administration.